Complete ELT Walkthrough

 pip_url: git+https://github.com/MeltanoLabs/tap-gitlab.gitAlso note that if you're using Meltano version >=2.0 you will see a

-- If an extractor is not yet discoverable, find out if a Singer tap for your data source already exists by checking out MeltanoHub for Singer, which is the best place to find and explore existing Singer taps and targets.
+- If an extractor is not yet discoverable, find out if a Singer tap for your data source already exists by checking out MeltanoHub, which is the best place to find and explore existing Singer taps and targets.

 - If an extractor is supported out of the box, add it to your project using